ituethoslab/datasprint/field-notes.md

 Tiemo's feedback for Watson: Predictive modelling goes very fast.
 But it seems technically faulty.
 Half of team NJJ have to leave, due to other obligations.
 They send the following result: https://github.com/mhockenhull/watson-datasprint/blob/master/submissions/titanic3_view-1.pdf

+**16:28**
+Presentation from team PG; maps of
+Presentation from team NJJ;
+Discussion of the work processes and experience.
+Trifacta good for twitter data, not for the rest of structured data.
+Some of this needed to be cleaned manually.

 **Images from the datasprint:**

 Jakob explaining a potential visualization: